Blake-Barth/NEAT-SwingCopters-AI/README.md

 # 🧠 NEAT SwingCopters AI Agent

-This project demonstrates a **NEAT** (NeuroEvolution of Augmenting Topologies)–based AI agent that learns to play **SwingCopters** — a fast-paced game inspired by *Flappy Bird*, where the player (or AI) must navigate through swinging obstacles.
+This project demonstrates a **NEAT** (NeuroEvolution of Augmenting Topologies)–based AI agent that learns to play **SwingCopters** — a fast-paced game inspired by *Flappy Bird*, where the player (or NEAT algorithm) must navigate through swinging obstacles.

 ---